hoekit/recur/README.md

       recur: "H06w2w4w6"            # At 10am every Tue, Thu and Sat }

 Monthly events.
-If time is not specified, defaults to 6am:
+If a time is not specified, defaults to 6am:

     {
       task : "Pay monthly bills",